Settling In: Utilities, Internet, and Essential Services in Philadelphia

 Public Transportation in Philadelphia

+One of the perks of moving to Philadelphia is its robust public transit system.
 Philadelphia’s public transportation is managed by SEPTA, which operates buses, trolleys, and trains throughout the city.
 Visit any major SEPTA station or kiosk to get your Key card and register your card on the SEPTA website for balance protection and easier reloading.

 Costs: